Herbert and Katherine Jacobs First House: Moving in and completion

 The design prompted high amounts of interest from the general public, particularly because it was relatively inexpensive and had several unconventional design features.
 The Kansas City Star wrote that Herb Jacobs was primarily known for his house in the years after it was completed.
 The Wisconsin State Journal, a competitor to Jacobs's employer the Capital Times, published a front-page story about the house's design as it was being completed.
 There was so much interest in the house that the Jacobses began charging each tourist 25 cents.
 The family later doubled this charge to 50 cents, which Herb said was to discourage local women's groups from entertaining people at the house during the weekend.
 They eventually collected enough money from admission to pay for Wright's design fee.

 Wright's apprentice Edgar Tafel stated that Wright frequently dropped by the Jacobs House unannounced, while Herb said that Wright often banged on the windows because "he liked Katherine's biscuits".
-Other notable visitors included the theater critic Alexander Woollcott (whom Wright once brought as a guest) and the physicist Niels Bohr; in addition, the Taliesin Fellowship held some parties in the house.
-The photographer Pedro E. Guerrero took several images of the house, which was the first of many Wright–designed residences that he photographed over the years.
+Other notable visitors included the theater critic Alexander Woollcott (whom Wright once brought as a guest) and the physicist Niels Bohr; the Taliesin Fellowship also held some parties in the house.
+The photographer Pedro E. Guerrero took several images of the house, which was the first of many Wright-designed residences that he photographed over the years.
 The family also sent out Christmas postcards depicting their house.
-In speeches to various women's groups, Katherine praised the house's room designs, materials, and heating system, saying that the house was easy to keep clean.
+In speeches to women's groups, Katherine praised the house's room designs, materials, and heating system, saying it was easy to keep clean.